-The church was sold to Saint Aloysius Gonzaga Catholic Church in late 1872 for $550 including furnishings and moved to 2nd and St. Francis Ave.
+In late 1872, the church was sold for $550 and became Saint Aloysius Gonzaga Catholic Church; it was then moved to 2nd and St. Francis Ave.
 Later, the building was used as a boarding house owned by Mrs. Millie Hodge who moved the structure to the 600 block of N. Main.
 A second story was added to the structure as a boarding house, and windows were added on the front of the first floor.
 After a fire in 1949 destroyed the second floor, the building was condemned.

 However, this structure that once served as a religious center for the first settlers of Wichita was about to serve the City once again.
 Eighty years after its construction, the building sparked a project that was to become Old Cowtown Museum.